Chinese Threat Actor TEMP.Periscope Targets UK-Based Engineering Company Using Russian APT Techniques

 Email headers revealed that the spearphish was sent on July 6, 2018 at 9:30 AM UTC, via Foxmail.
 Foxmail is a freeware email client developed by Tencent, one of the three largest internet services companies in China.
 Foxmail boasts over three million daily users in China and has previously been associated with Chinese APT activity.

 In addition to email addresses belonging to the U.K. engineering company’s employees, the same spearphish was also sent to an email address possibly belonging to a journalist based in Cambodia.
-The sender account, melissa.coade[at]yahoo[.]com, was spoofing Australian journalist and lawyer Melissa Coade, who among other things writes about Cambodian civil and social matters and has written for the Phnom Penh Post.
+The sender account was spoofing an Australian journalist and lawyer, who among other things writes about Cambodian civil and social matters and has written for the Phnom Penh Post.

 In a spearphishing campaign targeting the Cambodian elections in July 2018, Chinese threat actor TEMP.Periscope spoofed the sender address and impersonated a worker from a Cambodian nongovernmental organization (NGO).